golioth/docs/docs/cloud/2-output-streams/6-datacake/1-overview.md

 ## Datacake Specific Attributes

-For each Output Stream type, there is a set of specify attributes.
+For each Output Stream type, there is a set of specified attributes.
 Here are the ones for Datacake:

 | Attribute        | Type   | Required | Description                                                                                                                                                                                    |
 | ---------------- | ------ |:--------:| ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |